Wombat What is a Wombat?

 Photo: Wombat - Frontal view

-Wombats are sturdy, burrowing marsupials with compact bodies, short, powerful legs, sharp claws for digging, and a slow waddling walk.
+Wombats are burrowing marsupials with compact bodies, short, powerful legs, sharp claws for digging, and a slow waddling walk.
 They are typically 1 meter (3.3 feet) in length, stand about 36cm (1 foot) tall and weigh up to 40 kilograms (88 pounds).
-Wombats have thick, soft light brown to black fur.
-They have large heads with broad snouts, thick whiskers and small eyes with weak eyesight, but they have an excellent sense of smell and hearing.
-They can also detect tiny ground vibrations and are the smartest marsupial.
+Wombats have thick, soft, light brown to black fur.
+They have large heads with broad snouts, thick whiskers, and small eyes with weak eyesight, but they have an excellent sense of smell and hearing.
+They can also detect tiny ground vibrations and are the smartest marsupials.
 Male and female wombats are similar in size and appearance.

 Why do Wombats do Square Poo?